IBM/kubernetes-driver/docs/user-guide/building-a-resource.md

 There is a side effect to this.
 The helm release will now be cleaned up on either the first transition’s cleanup rules or the second’s.

-For example, if we deploy the same helm release on Create and Start (so it has been re-deployed on Start), the release is set to be cleaned up on both Stop and Delete so will usually be removed on Stop as this is called before Delete.
+For example, if you deploy the same helm release on Create and Start (so it has been re-deployed on Start), the release is set to be cleaned up on both Stop and Delete so will usually be removed on Stop as this is called before Delete.
 This is ok, as the Delete call will not fail if the helm release has been removed previously, however this may not be your desired behaviour.

 ## Removing Helm Releases